• Home

 "This 1970-era home still retains the hallmark of the popular split floorplan," she says. "'Rooms' are created by way of changes in floor level height versus dividing with an actual wall.
 The living room is sunken, and by doing so gives a cozy yet separate vibe while still retaining the open feel."

-A current listing of hers, 1400 Starshadow Dr., also retains its original charm and character, but with modern upgrades such as a five-burner gas range and brand-new windows throughout.
+A recently sold home of hers, 1230 Cloverdale Dr., also retains its original charm and character, but with modern upgrades such as a six-burner gas range and a new pergola in the backyard.
 It is, as Bess laughs, a "Goldilocks house: Not a flip, not a fixer, but just right."

 ---